Residual Multiplicative Filter Networks for Multiscale Reconstruction: Background

-\textbf{Motivating Example.} \bacon{} allows the maximum frequency of each layer to be controlled but fails to ensure that later layers only represent new higher frequency content, something which is key for coarse-to-fine reconstruction.
-In Fig.~\ref{fig:ablation}, we evaluate using \bacon in a coarse-to-fine training strategy where successive output layers are trained to fit an image at finer scales.
+\textbf{Motivating Example.} Although \bacon does provide control over spectral bandwidth, when adopted in the context of a coarse-to-fine optimization procedure, it fails to preserve and carry the learned coarse-scale representations when one moves to the next finer-scale stage of the optimization.
+Consequently, at each round, one must re-optimize the entire representations at all previous scales, hindering efficient coarse-to-fine optimization.
+As an example, in Fig.~\ref{fig:ablation} we examine the representation learned by \bacon within a coarse-to-fine training strategy, where successive output layers are trained to fit an image at finer scales.
 We apply a staged training procedure such that a loss is applied to outputs at each scale in separate rounds of optimization.
 Unfortunately, when fitting finer scales \bacon completely forgets the learned representations of coarse scale outputs from previous optimization rounds (see supplement).
 For a fairer comparison, given any round, we keep all scale-specific losses, but let only the linear output layers for other scales to be updated.
 Still, the results of \bacon{} (Fig.\ \ref{fig:ablation}, top row) show that the representations at coarser scales yet become corrupted while training at finer scales.
 In fact, reconstructions at different scales are highly coupled in \bacon, since new layers can result in new frequencies anywhere within the band limit.
 In the following, we modify the architecture and its initialization and training scheme (Fig.\ \ref{fig:teaser}) to make coordinate networks applicable to coarse-to-fine multiscale reconstruction.